 - Horsham’s very own ‘plastic free pantry’, Earthkind.
 They offer dry, organic and loose food service at the Horsham Repair Cafe and in Horsham Market 1st and 3rd Thursday of the month and the 2nd Thursday of the month in Wisborough Green.

-Any time between 28th June – 6th July 2019 and maybe longer!
+Any time between now and the 6th July 2019 and maybe longer!

 Tell me more: